 The long answer (and the more accurate answer) is found in the lease terms, which include the landlord's rules and regulations.

-Leases contain particular agreements relating to the last thirty days of the lease that are different during the rest of the lease term.
+Leases contain particular agreements relating to the last thirty days of the lease that are different from the rest of the lease term.
 For example, a tenant may be required to keep the grass greener during the lease marketing time.
 During the last thirty days, the property is available for showing by licensed Realtors, and the tenant should expect phone calls for showing appointments during the day and early evening.

-Strictly Steam Carpet Cleaning 282-7454 ofc, 479-9153 vp
+Strictly Steam Carpet Cleaning 512-517-9967

 Sunn Window Cleaning 444-5505, 970-1525

-Stanberry & Associates has operated as a real estate brokerage
+Stanberry & Associates has operated as a real estate brokerage firm licensed

 in the State of Texas since 1985.